-Facts: TTT Company (TTT) owns a parcel of land comprised of standing timber.
-Timber fells the timber on its own behalf.
+Facts: TTT Company (TTT), a harvester and a manufacturer, owns a parcel of land comprised of standing timber.
+TTT fells the timber on its own behalf.
 Subsequently, TTT pays Tree Services, Inc. (TSI) \$300,000 to delimb, measure, and buck the severed trees at TTT's harvest site.